TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.13.md

 ---

-Then they cried unto Jehovah in their trouble, And he saved them out of their distresses.
+Then they cried to Yahweh in their trouble, and he saved them out of their distresses.